 Can’t we all just get along?
-I’m speaking, of course, about advertising and content marketing.
-So many times, I’ve seen advertising and content marketing in their own silos.
+We’re speaking, of course, about advertising and content marketing.
+So many times, we see advertising and content marketing in their own silos.
 And the resulting clash is more than just aesthetic.
 Brand styles aren’t adhered to consistently, and messages are unaligned and disparate.
-I mean, come on you guys, can’t we just … talk about it?
+Come on you guys, can’t we just … talk about it?

 How to Mix Content into Your Business Model

 Ready to get in on this cross-department message amplification, bro?
-Follow these guidelines to avoid the common pitfalls many of us (including yours truly) have fallen victim to.
+Follow these guidelines to avoid the common pitfalls many of us have fallen victim to.

 - Play nice: Respect each department’s contribution and priorities.
 Everyone is bringing something to the table here, and everyone has the same overall goal.

 - Spin a yarn: When you start concepting, think narratively.
 Storytelling works across all media — it’s a tried and true method of drawing in customers.
-I’m a fan of brainstorming with no rules, especially when those sessions go completely off the rails (that’s my favorite — but maybe I’m an exception here).
+We believe in brainstorming with no rules, especially when those sessions go completely off the rails.
 That said, at some point, you’ll have to bring the ideation back to reality by pulling out a larger corporate or product strategy, messaging guide, or sales goals.
 Use that as a measuring stick against which you’ll evaluate your ideas.

 - Link it together: Sure, you can put an ad and a blog post out into the ether and expect people to draw their own conclusions, but why not lend them a helping hand?
 That means adding a call to action to anything promotional, from traditional billboards to Google ads.
 For example: Share your advertising-related woes with us on Twitter with #TheContentStruggleIsReal, discover the real-life heroes of advertising mishaps on our blog, and enter our #TheContentStruggleIsReal contest at Facebook.com/DCustomMedia.
 (Note: There is no contest.
 Sorry guys, The Big Cheese wouldn’t approve the budget for the GoPro prize).